Search

 Chicken Inasal – Grilled Chicken Barbecue, Bacolod-Style

-Before summer ends, let’s take a few moments to enjoy it.
-I know we will.
+Let’s take a few moments to enjoy summer.
 These Chicken Inasal pieces will be lazily cooking on our outdoor grill.
 The grill will sizzle with globs of gleaming chicken barbecue, Filipino-style, as shiny as gems.
 The basting brush will sweep bold strokes of marinade on the thick thighs.
 When the sweet sauces touch the chicken, droplets will fall on the hot coals beneath, and a surge of smoke shall suddenly erupt in the air.
 The aroma of citrus and savory sauces touching those chicken thighs will be a clear sign that someone in the neighborhood is grilling chicken.
 It will be our house, and our chicken inasal.

 Labor Day, celebrated on the first weekend of September, marks the end of summer here in America.
 I always choose to grill a family favorite for this 3-day weekend.
 Chicken Inasal is a grilled chicken dish that’s popular back home in the Philippines and sold almost everywhere.
 It’s one of those meal staples that can transcend from street food, restaurant food or the dinner table at home.
 Its origins can be traced from the southern province, Bacolod, and where the term inasal means “to roast” in Ilonggo, a dialect spoken in the southern part of the Philippines.